2nd Lieutenant Geoffrey West, Royal Engineers, 1924-1946

 2nd Lt Geoffrey West is standing, back row, 2nd from right

-In June 1946, Geoffrey West sent his parents numerous photographs of his time in Bangalore, Mysore and Ooty which include relaxed ‘off duty’ shots as well as Royal Engineer operations such as bridge building and road construction in the locality.
+In June 1946, Geoffrey West sent his parents numerous letters and photographs of his time in Bangalore, Mysore and Ooty which include relaxed ‘off duty’ shots as well as Royal Engineer operations such as bridge building and road construction in the locality.
+He was in Mysore during the Dasara celebration, presumably of 1945, which would have coincided with the announcement of VJ Day.

 2nd Lt G.A.
 West (standing on the right) with the Mysore State Elephant.
-The steam locomotive ‘Sapper’ is on the right
+The steam locomotive ‘Sapper’ is on the right, on the Nilgiri Mountain Railway

-My father, having not seen or heard from his younger brother since 1940, would have been confronted with this news just 15 months after his return from his 5-year captivity.
+My father would have been confronted with this news just 15 months after his return from his own 5-year captivity.
 My uncle Geoffrey’s suicide, like my father’s captivity, was never spoken about in our family.

 2nd-Lt Geoffrey Arthur West is now buried in Delhi Commonwealth War Cemetery and I took these photographs on a visit to India in 2007.